cloudbytestorage/touchstone/specs/touchstone_touchstone_design.md

 - failure -> bug is reproduced or regression_fail

 #### functions for verify
+- NOTE - --apiver is an optional param that can be provided to all commands
 - tt cbdpd status get --vsmip
 - tt cbdpd jobs get --vsmip
 - tt cbdpd jobs get --sdset --vsmip